2017 Summer String Academy Faculty

 Brenda Brenner, Violin

-Brenda Brenner is Associate Professor of Music Education in the IU Jacobs School of Music and Assistant Director of the IU String Academy.
+Brenda Brenner is Associate Professor of Music Education in the IU Jacobs School of Music and Co Director of the IU String Academy.
 She specializes in the area of string music education, teaching applied violin and courses in violin and string pedagogy.
 Her String Academy students have been featured in concerts in major venues throughout the United States and Europe.
 Prior to her arrival at IU, Dr. Brenner was Assistant Professor of Music at Carleton College.
 Active as a performer, she received her Doctorate in Musical Arts in Violin Performance from the Eastman School of Music, where she studied with Sylvia Rosenberg, Donald Weilerstein, and the Cleveland Quartet.
 A member of the award-winning Augustine Quartet, she was a finalist or prize winner in several competitions, including the Banff International Quartet Competition, Concert Artists Guild, Fischoff National Chamber Music Competition, and Cleveland Competition, and has worked with the Cleveland, Tokyo, Juilliard, American and Emerson Quartets.
 She is currently President Elect of ASTA.

 Susan Moses, Cello